Moore's Law and the Falling Cost of Software

 Back in the 1970’s, my late grandpa sold computer hardware for IBM.

+1 GB of memory can fit on a memory stick for $5, not millions of dollars.
 As a sales professional—who’s staked his entire career on software—it makes me wonder: Is software the next cost in technology to collapse?

 Moore’s Law